crowdfavorite/wp-social/README.md

 This is actually a bug in the WordPress core.
 This will be fixed in WordPress 3.3 according to this ticket http://core.trac.wordpress.org/ticket/18157.

+**Where can I update my default social broadcast accounts?**

+Connect your social account and after that you can add/remove your default broadcast accounts under the Social Settings Page and from your user profile page (Users/Your Profile).

 ## Screenshots=